CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-database-interests.md

-# REST API: adding an interest to a database
+# REST API: POST database interest

 The HTTP POST method to add an interest to an existing database is available at the following address: